 I first made my name performing xiangsheng and comedic skits on national TV in China, before spending the middle part of my career diversifying into non-comedic work.
 Of everything I've done, comedy is by far the most difficult and most rewarding, and so I've come full circle in recent years but with a new twist, through my solo show Dashan Live.

 Working as a television host & presenter was my bread & butter work for many years, especially for programs and events that require an English / Mandarin bilingual host.
 I try to bring an engaging and entertaining style to my work as MC, but prefer to keep this distinct from comedic performing for the simple reason that appearing as MC detracts from the focus required for comedy.
 I do one or the other, not both for the same event.

 To share my story and insights gained from 30 years living and working as a Westerner in Chinese media & entertainment.

 I've performed in television dramas and theatrical productions, winning a White Magnolia award for best supporting actor some years back.
-It has to be the right role (and typecasting for white guys in China is even worse than for Asian actors in Hollywood) but I'm open to new opportunities when the stars align.
+It has to be the right role (and typecasting for Caucasians in China is as bad as for Asian actors in Hollywood) but I'm open to new opportunities when the stars align.